Hawaii Rainbow Wahine volleyball

 The Hawaii Rainbow Wahine Volleyball Team is an NCAA Division I women's volleyball team for the University of Hawaiʻi at Mānoa.
-They are a member of the Big West Conference and are led by head coach Robyn Ah Mow-Santos.
+They are a member of the Mountain West Conference and are led by head coach Joshua Walker.
 The Rainbow Wahine volleyball program remains a significant source of financial income for the University of Hawai'i (UH) athletic department.

 Working between the two governing bodies of the AIAW and NCAA, Joyce Kapuaala-Kaapuni started with Hawai'i in 1974, alongside USA Volleyball's (USAV) 1970 World's participant Beth McLachlin.
 She continued her UH college career in 1982-83, winning back-to-back national championships.

 The team has won four national championships: one AIAW title and three NCAA Division I titles.
 The Rainbow Wahine played in the Big West Conference from 1988 to 1995.
 They joined the Western Athletic Conference (WAC) in 1996 and clinched at least a share of the regular-season conference title each year until 2012, when the Rainbow Wahine rejoined the Big West Conference.
 The UH won the WAC Tournament (and the WAC's automatic NCAA Tournament bid) in 1998 and every year between 2001 and 2011, except in 2010 when UH lost in the tournament's final round to the Utah State Aggies.
 All four national championship squads have been inducted into the UH Sports Circle of Honor.

 In 1987, UH earned a third-place finish at the USAV Open Nationals in Berkeley, California.
 UH's Tita Ahuna, recognized as the consecutive all-tourney, had fallen to NorCal's Carlson Chrysler (1st place) and the American SW's Merrill Lynch (2nd).

 Brigham Young University–Hawaii, which ceased its athletic programs in 2017, holds the distinction of being a ten-time National Champion, with its most recent title in NCAA Division II.
 It was also one of the few institutions in Hawaii to have defeated the University of Hawaii's Rainbow Wahine volleyball team, achieving this feat in 1992.
 Robyn Ah Mow-Santos, who would become the head coach at the University of Hawaii, played a key role in the team’s performance.
 Under her guidance, the team reached the NCAA Regional Final in Long Beach, California, in 1993.

 On 21 October 1994, the Rainbow Wahine played their first match in the Stan Sheriff Center against the AVCA polled RV San Jose State Spartans.
 The Rainbow Wahine led the nation in home game attendance from 1995 to 2014, with a cumulative average of more than 6,800 fans per match, until the Nebraska Cornhuskers moved into the Bob Devaney Sports Center and began averaging over 8,000 fans at each home match.